 An Easy Vegetarian Breakfast For A Crowd

 In addition to being enough to serve nine people, this Spanish Breakfast Casserole is healthy and easy to make.
-It’s a step up from regular brunch eggs.
+It’s a step up from regular scrambled eggs or omelettes.

 Since it’s loaded with hash browns, this meatless breakfast casserole recipe is not only delicious but filling.
 Perfect for brunch any day of the week!